gdraheim/docker-copyedit/README.md

 For podman it is not possible to check service user examples and healthcheck examples as it seems to be not supported.
+You can globally override the docker tool with --docker=podman, or switch to the alternative tool with `PODMAN image1 INTO image2`.
+Using the special `FROM image1 IMPORT image2` commands you can transfer images between the local storage spaces.

 By default the tool will use a local "load.tmp" temporary directory.
 You may set "-T $TMPDIR" explicitly to have it